Friends and Colleagues,

 FEES AND REGISTRATION

-Because alterations to teams’ original entries have the habit of occurring, we request that you record changes to entries on the Joy of Tournaments website promptly.
-The registration website may be accessed from the link above as well as from the UGA Debate Team website (http://www.debate.uga.edu).
-If the registration period has ended, please notify Will Mosley-Jensen of your changesas soon as possible.
-An email to email@example.com is preferable, but Will may also be reached at 307-630-3867 if late changes are necessary.
+Because alterations to teams’ original entries have the habit of occurring, we request that you record changes to entries on the Tabroom website promptly.
+If the registration period has ended, please notify Shuntá Jordan of your changes as soon as possible.
+An email to email@example.com is preferable, but Shuntá may also be reached at 404-580-3692 if late changes are necessary.
 You may also notify us of any changes via fax at 706-542-3245.
-Please do not contact the tournament director unless the registration period on the Joy of Tournaments website has expired.
+Please do not contact the tournament director unless the registration period on the Tabroom website has expired.

 Presently, we are limiting entries from one school to six teams in varsity and four teams in novice.
-If it is logistically possible, we will to remove this cap.
+If it is logistically possible, we will remove this cap.
 In the past, we have been able to accommodate teams above the cap.
 Please add your teams to the wait list on the registration website, and we will inform you when we make final decisions about entry limits.
-If there is room for additional teams, schools on the waiting list will be notified after 4:00 p.m. on February 25, 2013.
+If there is room for additional teams, schools on the waiting list will be notified after 4:00 p.m. on Monday Feb 17, 2020.
 We define a debate team as two individuals debating together.
 Individuals who must debate alone because of last-minute changes will not be eligible to qualify for elimination rounds.

 We will continue the practice of using a preference system for the Open Policy division this year.
-The preference system will be administered through Joy of Tournaments and requires that judging commitments be firmly established as of the registration deadline of February 25, 2013 at 4:00 pm.
+The preference system will be administered through Tabroom and requires that judging commitments be firmly established as of the registration deadline of Feb 17, 2020 at 5:00 pm.